nerdeveloper/hackathon-starter-kit/README.md

 -----------------

-One of the best Open source Contributors know I know [Sindre Sorhus](https://sindresorhus.com) has put together an awesome list of Node.js libraries and resources.
+One of the best Open source Contributors [Sindre Sorhus](https://sindresorhus.com) has put together an awesome list of Node.js libraries and resources.
 [Click here](https://github.com/sindresorhus/awesome-nodejs)

 ## Cheatsheets